-Iron deficiency chlorosis (IDC) is a common sight in soybean crops, but dry beans, faba beans and field peas can also be sensitive to IDC.
-It can occur in large patches and is most likely to occur at the tops of eroded knolls or in field depression areas.
+Iron deficiency chlorosis (IDC) is most commonly observed in soybean crops, but dry beans, faba beans and field peas can also be sensitive to IDC.

-Symptoms of IDC include interveinal yellowing (chlorosis) of new growth, where leaf veins remain green.
+Symptoms of IDC include interveinal yellowing (chlorosis) of new growth, where leaf veins remain green (Figure 1).
 In extreme cases, interveinal browning (necrosis) can occur.
 Symptoms show up in soybeans as early as V1 (1st trifoliate), but plants will often recover from this condition.
-These symptoms should not be confused with potassium or nitrogen deficiency.
+These symptoms should not be confused with potassium or nitrogen deficiency (Figure 2).

 Prior to V1, cotyledons supply stored iron (Fe) to the soybean plant.
 Once this source of Fe is depleted, plants must acidify their root zone to access it in a plant-available form from the soil.
 Despite the abundance of Fe in Manitoba soils, factors such as excess calcium carbonates, soil moisture, soluble salts and/or high nitrate levels can impede Fe uptake into the plant and increase the risk of IDC.
 Wet years can bring soluble salts to the upper soil profile.
 If dry conditions follow, it is expected that these salts remain in place, increasing the risk of IDC.

 Monitor the patterns, persistence and severity of IDC in your fields.
+It can occur in large patches and is most likely to occur at the tops of eroded knolls or in field depression areas.
 In-season management options are often not effective, but it is important to accurately diagnose the problem and adjust management strategies for future years.
-Visual diagnosis, tissue testing and knowledge of soil characteristics can help you diagnose IDC.
+Visual diagnosis, tissue testing and knowledge of soil characteristics can help you diagnose this condition.

-See Table 1 to determine your risk of IDC based on soil test carbonate and soluble salt levels.
+The risk of IDC development can be predicted based on the combination soil test calcium carbonate and soluble salt levels (Table 1).
 For example, a combination of high soluble salt (>1.0 mmhos/cm) and carbonate (>5.0%) concentrations in the soil indicate an extreme risk of IDC.

-According to NDSU research from 1998-2000, soybean yield was reduced by 9-19 bu/ac for each one-unit increase in chlorosis rating (Figure 1).
-In other words, more IDC means greater yield loss.
-However, even low IDC scores resulted in yield loss.
+Older research from NDSU (1998-2000) reported soybean yield to be reduced by 9-19 bu/ac for each one-unit increase in chlorosis rating (Figure 4).
+In this study, even low IDC scores resulted in yield loss.

 In-season rescue options for IDC are limited, so waiting until the plants recover on their own is the most common practice.
-The best method for control is prevention.
-Variety selection is the primary control option.
+The best method for control is prevention, in which selection of tolerant varieties is the primary option.
 Other options for control include heavier seeding rates, improved drainage, and practices that reduce soil N levels such as cover cropping and N management in other crops.

 Soybean cultivars vary in their ability to acidify their root zone and take up iron.
-If your soil test carbonate and soluble salt levels meet at a “high” risk category in Table 1, aim to select more tolerant varieties.
+If your soil test carbonate and soluble salt levels meet at a “high” risk category in Table 1, aim to select a tolerant variety.